'It means the world to me': TF South retires the number of former coach Ken Reynolds

 LANSING — Ken Reynolds expected it to be an emotional day, and it was.

-Family, friends, former and current players and coaches gathered at TF South on a warm and windy Monday afternoon to watch the former Red Wolves baseball player, assistant coach and head coach have his No. 20 retired.
+Family, friends, former and current players and coaches gathered at TF South on May 9 on a warm and windy afternoon to watch the former Red Wolves baseball player, assistant coach and head coach have his No. 20 retired.

 Reynolds choked up more than once during his speech, including when he mentioned his mother, Kathy Reynolds, and mother-in-law, Mary Lou Vierk, and when he name-checked his former coach and boss, Bill Anderson — for whom South's field is named.